bahmutov/copi/README.md

 couple of seconds (if the cache of filenames is old or non-existent).

-To avoid going to NPM for nested dependencies, `copi` spins a simple read-only NPM registry server.
+To avoid going to NPM for nested dependencies, `copi` spins a simple read-only NPM registry server *while copi is running*.
 Thus `npm install` command goes back to `copi` for additional packages, making sure we find those locally.

 ### Small print